Zeepheru/cidder/README.md

 # CIDDER

-This is a Discord bot for the private RP Discord server _Countries in Dispute_.
+This is a Discord bot for the (private) Discord server _Countries in Dispute_.
 Hence the name.

 ## Development